 At higher altitudes it is still very dusty but also colder and windier.
 After day four I started wearing a pair of softshell trousers instead for the added protection.

 Longjohns are mandatory for summit night but I also wore mine some colder nights.
 I have a trusty pair of merino ones from Smartwool that did the job splendidly.
 I also packed 2 pairs of Smartwool Merino PHD socks, heavy for cold days and a couple of Icebreaker running socks for the start and at camp.
 Yes, you counted right, that’s less socks than days but if you rotate them well and let them breath outside it’s fine.
-You could really do this with a total of three pairs I think, one light, to heavy.
+You could really do this with a total of three pairs I think, one light, two heavies.

 I had three pairs with me.
-A thin Merino liner, normal ones you would were in the city (Northface Etip) and a heavy leather Black Diamond pair I use for snowboarding.
+A thin Merino liner, normal ones you would wear in the city (Northface Etip) and a heavy leather Black Diamond pair I use for snowboarding.
 I ended up using the TNF ones a few times during the trek and all three on summit night.
 You could also pack some hand warmers for emergencies but please, do not throw them away on the trail.
 It is littered with used ones people discarded on their way up, a real shame on what should be a pristine mountain.

 Most if not all outfitters will get someone of the crew to carry a bag with your camp stuff so you only need a day pack.
 Keep in mind you need 3L of water with you.
 Because conditions on Kili change rapidly you should also have at all times a rain jacket, insulation layer and snacks (among other personal things).
 My 34L Osprey Exos, or the Osprey Talon 33L were great but probably not necessary.
 You could probably get away with a smaller 25-30L bag.

 The terrain is dusty rocky trails for most days and a long scree-covered slope to get to the summit.
 High boots work great for the dust, the potential rain, the hard rocks and the scree.
 I generally favor low ankle trail runners but this time I was glad I had high ones.
-I honestly can’t picture anything better than the Salomon Quest 3D GTX or comparable model from the brand (they have like 10 different models that look all the same).
+I honestly can’t picture anything better than the Salomon Quest 3D GTX or comparable model from the brand (they have like 10 different models that all look the same).
 Great grip, super light and very resistant.
 Obviously, break them in a few months before the trek.
 Maybe the new Innov8 Roclite 325 GTX, if we had the chance to test a pair (wink wink).

 Seriously, poles.
 The way down on the scree is just a nightmare without poles.
 Plus you will go down a lot of the last two days and you will be glad to have them.
 We tried a pair of Black Diamond Trail Back and the Leki Corklite Antishock I reviewed before.
 Both worked great.
 You don’t need anything fancy, just robust ones.